loojatuladhar/loojatuladhar/README.md

 - 👋 Hi, I’m @loojatuladhar
 - 👀 I’m interested in developing web applications.
 - 🌱 I’m currently learning JavaScript and React.
-- 📫 Email me at loojatuladhar@hotmail.com or twitter: @tuladharlooja
+- 📫 Email me at looja1999@gmail.com

 <!---
 loojatuladhar/loojatuladhar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.